 Duration: 3 years

-Removal of NOX and SO2 from flue gases has been a serious problem for the nation from the past decade.
-Selective catalytic reduction (SCR) is considered as the most effective method for removal of NOx and studied extensively.
+Removal of NOX and SO2 from flue gases has been a serious problem for the nation since two decades.
+Selective catalytic reduction (SCR) is considered as one of the most effective method for removal of NOx and studied extensively.
 Simultaneous removal of SO2 and NOX can be achieved by a combination of wet flue gas desulfurization (WFGD) and SCR.
-But the individual treatment strategy results in expensive investment and operating cost.
-To overcome these limitations, various new methods have been proposed such as wet scrubbing, adsorption, electron beam irradiation, corona discharge, dielectric barrier discharge, radio frequency discharge, and electrochemical-catalytic cells etc. Except wet scrubbing and adsorption, the other methods mentioned above require high cost of energy.
+But the individual treatment strategy poses expensive investment and operating cost.
+To overcome these limitations, various new methods have been proposed such as wet scrubbing, adsorption, electron beam irradiation, corona discharge, dielectric barrier discharge, radio frequency discharge, and electrochemical-catalytic cells etc. Except wet scrubbing and adsorption process, the other methods mentioned above require high cost of energy.
 Wet scrubbing process is performed under ambient temperature and it is highly adaptable to various flue gas loads.
 At the same time it results in high volume of liquid wastes and lower efficiency.

 2. Summery of project